220620-java/p2-back-pokemondb/README.md

-# Project 2 - PokéPost Back End
+# Team Synergy Project 2 - PokéPost Web Application
 The web application (back end) of Team Synergy's Pokémon database, PokéPost.
 This will interact with the [PokéAPI](https://pokeapi.co/) to pull Pokémon data and construct a page containing data about a particular Pokémon along with fan comments and fanart.
+Developed for Revature's training program.

 ## Description
 Using the [PokéAPI](https://pokeapi.co/) API, users will be able to do the following: